- Energy-efficient living

 A major benefit of electric cars is that they don't produce greenhouse gas emissions or air pollution when driven and have much lower noise pollution levels.
 If renewable energy such as solar power or GreenPower is used to recharge the batteries then greenhouse gas emissions are reduced.
 Their running costs are also much lower.

 Electric cars can deliver similar levels of performance to some conventional cars—however, some can only travel a relatively limited distance (compared to conventional cars) before their batteries need to be recharged.
 Recharging can take a long time.

-As the technology for electric cars continues to develop and the market expands, they are expected to become more common.
+As the technology for electric cars continues to develop and the market expands, electric vehicles are becoming more common.

 Driving a more fuel-efficient truck or commercial vehicle saves money and reduces greenhouse gas emissions.
 A more fuel-efficient vehicle can save you thousands of dollars a year in fuel costs and reduce your vehicle’s greenhouse gas emissions by several tonnes or more a year depending on how far the vehicle is driven.

 Some trucks and commercial vehicles have an auto stop start (or idle management) function that, when activated, automatically shuts off the engine when the vehicle comes to a stop, potentially reducing fuel consumption by between 5 to 8%.
 Driving efficiently will result in further savings.

 A hybrid truck uses two different power sources to move the vehicle, most commonly a diesel engine and one or more electric motors.